PolyCatDev/bluecat/README.md

 ## Installation

 1. You first need a [Fedora Atomic Desktop](https://fedoraproject.org/atomic-desktops/) installed.
-2. Then you debase with these commands
+2. Then you rebase with these commands

 > [!TIP]
 > To install the Nvidia image just rename `bluecat:latest` to `bluecat-nvidia:latest`